 All the towns on Cape Cod have something different to offer, from Chatham’s legendary beaches to Provincetown’s lively downtown and large LGBTQ+ community.
 While in Chatham, visit the Chatham Pier Fish Market and grab a bowl of New England clam chowder or a fresh lobster roll.
 Or, head to Harding’s Beach and take advantage of its warm and calm waters.

-In Provincetown, head to the pier and join a whale-watching tour out to Stellwagen Banks National Marine Sanctuary.
-When you need a break from the beach, stroll downtown among the art galleries, boutiques, cafes and restaurants.
+In Provincetown, head to the pier and join a whale watching tour out to Stellwagen Bank National Marine Sanctuary.
+When you need a break from the beach, stroll downtown among the art galleries, boutiques, cafés and restaurants.
 Or, for a different perspective of Cape Cod, paddle a kayak in Popponesset Bay, led by a local guide, as the sun sets.

 Best time to visit Cape Cod

 The best time to visit is during Cape Cod’s summer months, June, July and August.
 You may still find decent weather in September, but it starts to get cold in October and many of the shops will have already begun to shut down.